Heuristics-IIT-Mandi/Hacking-Google-Maps/index.md

 ## Results

-All the participats focussed on solving some part the main problem.
-Hence, there are no positions of the winners.
+All the participants focussed on solving some part the main problem.
+Hence, there are no positions for the winners.
 Each of the following is the winner of the contest.
-The order is the same as the order on the sidebar.
+The order is the same as appearing on the sidebar.

 - [Manvi Gupta](https://heuristics.shreyasb.dev/b17092/)
 - [Manan Shah](https://heuristics.shreyasb.dev/b19042/)